The Night before the Storm:

 Bananas – Eating bananas, or other fruits high in potassium, restores depleted potassium levels. [

-Fruit or Fruit Juice – Helps replenish vitamins and nutrients and helps detox the body of toxins.
+Fruit or Fruit Juice – Helps replenish vitamins and nutrients and

 Eat a protein rich sandwich: Bread will spike up your blood sugar levels and the protein breaks down to amino acids to help replenish brain neurotransmitters that were depleted by the alcohol.